emso-c/stream-analyser/README.md

 **Important:** Please see [possible issues](#Possible-issues) if you can't see Japanese characters in console.

-###### Side note: Notice that the first two highlights will most likely be at the start and the end of the stream when highlights are sorted.

 ### with CLI
 You can also use a simple pre-built CLI